below/HelloSilicon/README.md

 * `-e _start`: Darwin expects an entrypoint `_main`.
 In order to keep the sample both as close as possible to the book, and to allow it's use with in the C-Sample from _Chapter 3_, I opted to keep `_start` and tell the linker that this is the entry point we want to use
 * `-arch arm64` for good measure, let's throw in the option to cross-compile this from an Intel Mac

-## Listing 2-1
+## Chapter 2

+The chagnes from [Chapter 1](https://github.com/below/HelloSilicon#chapter-1) (makefile, alignment, system calls) have to be applied

+### Register and Shift

-Other than adding `.align 2` to silence the warning, the Clang assembler does not understand the `MOV X1, X2, LSL #1` alias, but requires `LSL X1, X2, #1`.
+The clang assembler does not understand the `MOV X1, X2, LSL #1` aliases, but requires `LSL X1, X2, #1`.
 Apple has told me (FB7855327) that they are not planning to change this.

+### Register and Extension

-If anyone has a hint where I can find the Clang assembly syntax reference guide, I'd be happy if you'd let me know.
+Apparently, the clang assembler does not like the `sxtb` or `uxth` extension operators, but only allows `sxtx` or `uxtx`.
+I have not done a deep dive into why that is, and if anyone has a hint where I can find the Clang assembly syntax reference guide, I'd be happy if you'd let me know.

-Also, of course, exit call and the makefile had to be adjusted like in [Listing 1-1](https://github.com/below/HelloSilicon#listing-1-1).

-## Listing 2-3, Listing 2-4

-The exit call must be adjusted.

-Please note that I have not yet update the `codesnippets.s` file.
-Here Clang apparently also does not like the syntax.

 ## Chapter 3